revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-5. How does Map reduce (MR) is differ from Elastic Map reduce (EMR)?
+5.How does Map reduce (MR) is differ from Elastic Map reduce (EMR)?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)